buchanan-edwards/angular-jsend/README.md

 ```

 ...along with an HTTP status code of 400 (Bad Request), will *not* cause a synthetic error response to be created as the response already is a JSend object.
 As a matter of fact, if this `fail` response were returned with a 200 (OK) status code, the promise would *still* be rejected since the JSend status indicates that the request was not successful.

+## Parting Thoughts

+Originally, this module had many more features and tried to mimic much of the `$http` service.
+But there were enough edge cases where a simple promise wrapper around the `$http` service made the most sense.
+The idea is that you would most probably use `jsend` in a service and that service would abstract the complexity away from your controllers (as it should be).
+Therefore, crafting the `config` object for each call is not a big deal as it is something that can be localized to such a service.

 ## License